-Table 11 describes the identified seabird species with estimated mortality in West Coast non-trawl groundfish and directed halibut fisheries from 2012-2018.17 For a full description of all seabirds found on the West Coast, please see Janet, et.al.
+Table 15 describes the identified seabird species with estimated mortality in West Coast non-trawl groundfish and directed halibut fisheries from 2012-2018.19 For a full description of all seabirds found on the West Coast, please see Janet, et.al.
 2021.
-With regards to this action, the primary species of concern likely to interact with the non-trawl and directed halibut fisheries is short-tailed albatross.
+With regards to this action, the primary species of concern likely to interact with the non-trawl and directed halibut fisheries is short-tailed albatross, which is listed under the ESA.
 Short-tailed albatross are managed in the groundfish fishery with a take threshold of five estimated or one observed albatross over a two-year period, neither of which have been exceeded based on the last status report (Agenda Item G.4.a, NMFS Report 6, June 2021).
 The only observed take of short tailed albatross was in 2011 in the longline LEFG sablefish fishery.

-17 Unidentified species not listed in table, see WCGOP report for estimated mortalities by type of seabird.
+19 Unidentified species not listed in table, see WCGOP report for estimated mortalities by type of seabird.